 Social media is developed on scientific behavioral data resulting in the intentional numbing our self-awareness.
 And our organic brains are no match for learning algorithms written with the intent of manipulating our behaviors.

 Facebook claims US adults spend nearly one hour per day scrolling, clicking, and uploading photos.
 The math equates to more than 2 weeks annually – nearly equal to the time the average American takes off for paid vacation.
 Imagine that.
 There are as many people spending more than 2 weeks scrolling, clicking, and making comments.
-And the end result is nothing of any real value or able to carry forward.
+And the end result is nothing of any real value or ability to carry forward.

-For weeks my chemically dependent brain instinctively fought for its shot of dope – urging me to check my social media accounts, upload a photo of something I might see, or thumb scroll a the never ending feed of images or posts.
+For weeks my chemically dependent brain instinctively fought for its shot of dope – urging me to check my social media accounts, upload a photo of something I might see, or thumb scroll a the never-ending feed of images or posts.
 Breaking up was hard as my brain chemically unwound itself.

 Recently a friend said she, too, deleted the Facebook app from her phone and discovered something remarkable.

 “I was standing in line at the grocery store and suddenly struck up a conversation with a stranger,” she said.
-“Before that I would’ve been scrolling my app.”
+“Before that, I would’ve been scrolling my app.”

 “It was like going back in time and I loved it!”

 Recently more of my friends are sharing their recovering journey from social media dependency.
-Afterwards they admit to being surprised how deeply social media had encroached into their lives.
+Afterwards, they admit to being surprised how deeply social media had encroached into their lives.
 And getting their life back altered how they would forever use the media in the future.

 Social media is not too unlike fire.
 Used purposefully it can be remarkably beneficial.
 But unchecked it can destroy you and all things you hold dear.